aditya13042000/pl3/README.md

 4.5-B-3Quotes.html file focuses on showing some "brainly quotes" using html only.
-5.6A-form.html deals with design of static web page on bank feedback form 6.6B.html deals with design of npetl exam registration form
+5.6A-form.html deals with design of static web page on bank feedback form 6.6B.html deals with design of npetl exam registration form 7.7Afirst.html deals with creation of favorite cartoon static page 8.7Bsecond.html deals with linking three cartoon pages link and mapping of image